emmilco/howl/README.md

 # README

-Howl is a social media application designed to be beautiful, user-friendly home for long-form articles.
+Howl is a social media application designed to be a beautiful, user-friendly home for long-form articles.

 Built in React as a single-page application, with Redux state management, a Rails/Postgres backend, and a JSON view-layer constructed with Jbuilder.